Toys in the Attic (album): Background

-For Aerosmith's previous album, Get Your Wings, the band began working with record producer Jack Douglas, who co-produced that album with Ray Colcord.
+For Aerosmith's previous album, Get Your Wings, the band had begun working with record producer Jack Douglas, who co-produced that album with Ray Colcord.
 In the liner notes to the 1993 reissue of Greatest Hits, it was said by an unnamed member of the group that they "nailed" the album.

 According to Douglas, "Aerosmith was a different band when we started the third album.
 They'd been playing Get Your Wings on the road for a year and had become better players - different.
 It showed in the riffs that Joe [Perry] and Brad [Whitford] brought back from the road for the next album.
 Toys in the Attic was a much more sophisticated record than the other stuff they'd done."
 In the band memoir Walk This Way, guitarist Joe Perry stated, "When we started to make Toys in the Attic, our confidence was built up from constant touring."
 In his autobiography, Perry elaborated: